 IVF Medication Out-of-Pocket Budget Calculator

-Total retail pricing for prescriptions in your stimulation protocol.
+Total retail pricing for prescriptions in your stimulation protocol, before insurance or coupons.

-Coupons, manufacturer rebates, or pharmacy discounts applied per cycle.
+Coupons, manufacturer rebates, shared-risk discounts, or pharmacy club savings applied per cycle.

 Outputs are informational and do not replace medical billing advice.
-Verify coverage and costs with your clinic and insurer.
+Verify coverage limits, pharmacy requirements, and program eligibility with your clinic and insurer before committing funds.

 Examples